Four-wave mixing: Adverse effects of FWM in fiber-optic communications

 FWM is a fiber-optic characteristic that affects wavelength-division multiplexing (WDM) systems, where multiple optical wavelengths are spaced at equal intervals or channel spacing.
 The effects of FWM are pronounced with decreased channel spacing of wavelengths (such as in dense WDM systems) and at high signal power levels.
 High chromatic dispersion decreases FWM effects, as the signals lose coherence, or in other words, the phase mismatch between the signals increases.
 The interference FWM caused in WDM systems is known as interchannel crosstalk.
 FWM can be mitigated by using uneven channel spacing or fiber that increases dispersion.
 For the special case where the three frequencies are close to degenerate, then optical separation of the difference frequency can be technically challenging.

-Applications of FWM
+Applications

-FWM finds applications in optical phase conjugation, parametric amplification, supercontinuum generation, Vacuum Ultraviolet light generation and in microresonator based frequency comb generation.
+FWM finds applications in optical phase conjugation, parametric amplification, supercontinuum generation, Vacuum Ultraviolet light generation, modulation transfer spectroscopy, and in microresonator based frequency comb generation.
 Parametric amplifiers and oscillators based on four-wave mixing use the third order nonlinearity, as opposed to most typical parametric oscillators which use the second-order nonlinearity.
 Apart from these classical applications, four-wave mixing has shown promise in the quantum optical regime for generating single photons, correlated photon pairs, squeezed light and entangled photons.